ryanmitchellin/Haunted-Hospital/README.md

 4. After opening the game page, you have choice either to start new game or quit the game.
 You can select them by pressing enter.
 5. As soon as you start the game, you can navigate the main character using the arrow key.
 6. Have fun!

+## Credits
+This project is created by group of 4 people (Ryan Mitchellin, Jea Oh Lee, Liam Cummings, Ryan Martin) as part of the group project for CMPT 276 Introduction to Software Engineering course.